The College of New Jersey Logo

 What are the schools like?

-You will be working in an English speaking international school.
+Students are placed in international schools around the world.
 The full school day, including instruction and any other communication, will be in English.
+There is no need to speak another language.
 The curriculums vary but many use the IB programs, which are the Primary Years Programme, the Middle Years Programme and the International Baccalaureate program.
 Many schools also use the Common Core Standards.
-Students will be in contact with their cooperating teachers before departure to learn more about each school’s program.
+Students will be in contact with their cooperating teachers before departure to learn more about each school and its unique context.

 What are the costs associated with GST?